sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 Running Fire as a Service
 =========================

-Fire Insights can be configured to run as a service.
-This way, when the machine reboots, Fire Insights will be automatically restarted.
+Sparkflows can be configured to run as a service.
+This way, when the machine reboots, Sparkflows will be automatically restarted.